matchafrappuccino/orbital24-SFantasy/README.md

 6. Run `./desktop/src/com/arcane.game/DesktopLauncher.java` using IntelliJ IDEA.

 ## Overview
-SFantasy is a Roguelike card game inspired by the strategic depth and replayability of "Slay the Spire."
+Arcane is a Roguelike card game presented by Group SFantasy of Orbital 2024, which is inspired by the strategic depth and replayability of "Slay the Spire."
 Our goal is to develop a game with strong playability, sophisticated logic, appealing graphics, and assured stability, showcasing our technical skills and creative capabilities in the realm of software engineering.

 ## Aim
 Develop a Roguelike card game with extraordinary deck-building mechanics to offer a unique gaming experience.
 Utilize modern software engineering principles to deepen our understanding of game development, from conceptualization to implementation.